Azure/APICenter-Analyzer/README.md

 Here is a high-level overview of how API analysis works in Azure API Center
 ![Overview](./images/overview.png)

-## :rocket: How to Run API Analysis
+## :rocket: How to set up API Analysis

 ### :wrench: Configure your environment